System Expansion Overview

 - Configurable process.
 Expansion can be a long running process, but it can be fit into a schedule of ongoing operations.
 The expansion schema’s tables allow administrators to prioritize the order in which tables are redistributed, and the expansion activity can be paused and resumed.

 The planning and physical aspects of an expansion project are a greater share of the work than expanding the database itself.
-It will take a multi-discipline team to plan and execute the project.
+It will take a multi-discipline team to plan and run the project.
 For on-premise installations, space must be acquired and prepared for the new servers.
 The servers must be specified, acquired, installed, cabled, configured, and tested.
 For cloud deployments, similar plans should also be made.
 Planning New Hardware Platforms describes general considerations for deploying new hardware.

 After you provision the new hardware platforms and set up their networks, configure the operating systems and run performance tests using Greenplum utilities.
 The Greenplum Database software distribution includes utilities that are helpful to test and burn-in the new servers before beginning the software phase of the expansion.
 See Preparing and Adding Hosts for steps to prepare the new hosts for Greenplum Database.